macai-project/beer-seeker/README.md

+# Beer seeker
+The endpoint to use is: `https://api.punkapi.com/v2` Here you will find the documentation to implement the API.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).